AnyChart/docs.anychart.com/Gauges/Pointers_and_Data.md

   bar.axisIndex(1);
 ```

-Let's add the second value to our dataSet and bind the bar pointer with the new value to the new axis:
+The following code adds a second value to the data set and binds it with the bar pointer on the second axis:

 ```
   // add the second data point